kristyyang/Ping_pong.js/README.md

 # Ping Pong ![CI status](https://img.shields.io/badge/build-passing-brightgreen.svg)

-Pingpong is a javascript library for playing with pingpong game
+Pingpong is a game by using javascript library.